zeromind-xyz/job-hunting-playbook/notes/Playbook growth.md

 (*For now just brainstorming*)

+What about a different approach altogether to launch this?
+One that relies on smaller pieces to build an initial audience and momentum.
+And THEN: hit the readers with a playbook.

+Fascinating.

+---

 Before focusing on growth, ensure that you have a solid product that is worthy of someone's attention.
 Growth doesn't do shit if the underlying product itself isn't that great.
 And a great product can amplify every ounce of growth effort.

 After rounds of iterations and getting the playbook to what I consider 0.9, it's time to start executing on growth to enable the playbook to reach an audience beyond the people that I personally know.